-Couples undergoing separation or divorce can decide on how they would like to proceed during the process.
+Couples experiencing separation or divorce can decide on how they would like to proceed during the process.
 Some couples may mutually resolve issues and agree on the division of property or child custody outside of the court.
 In such a case, they may only need help in preparing or filing the legal paperwork to finalize the divorce proceedings.
 Others may resort to divorce litigation with attorneys representing both sides, when they are not able to reach any agreement.

-Some couples fall in the middle—they have differing opinions on the division of property or child custody but want to come to an agreement and settle issues outside of the court.
+Some couples fall in the middle.
+They have differing opinions on the division of property or child custody but want to come to an agreement and settle issues outside of the court.
 These couples may seek help from a mediator or opt for collaborative divorce.

 This MomJunction post tells you about collaborative divorce, what it entails, and what its benefits are.